Kamikozz/webpack-template/README.md

 - `node-sass`

 ## **Postcss:**
-- `css-mqpacker` - to process media queries (grouping of media queries)
 - `autoprefixer` - to perform browser compatibility
 - `cssnano` - to compress the css code + removes comments
 - `postcss-loader`